christena-holloway/ChenChat/README.md

  	* “Enter chat group <chat group name>.”
  	    - “Enter chat group ‘Food’.”
 	* Once you change the chat room using the Google home, the ChenChat server will automatically navigate all users to the same chatroom that was requested.
 Think of this as a convenience for users like Chun-Han.
 For example, when Chun-Han changes the chatroom to “fruits”, it will lead all users to the room “fruits”.
 In a way, all users are forced to follow Chun-Han’s needs.
 It ensures that there are users on the other end that are listening to Chun-Han’s requests.
-6. Customize your own message
+6. Send your own custom message
  	* “Send message <custom message>.”
  	    - Example: “Send message ‘Come downstairs’.”
  	* “Send <custom message> to <chat room name>.”